 Dermabrasion.
 This technique is often saved for scarring that is more severe.
 The top layer of skin is removed by your doctor using a tool such as a quickly moving brush.
 Deeper acne scars may look less apparent, and surface scars may entirely disappear.

-injection of steroids.
 Potentially serious adverse effects of injecting steroids into some elevated scar types include scarring and changes in skin pigmentation.

 Peeling agent.
 The top layer of skin is removed from the scar tissue by your doctor using a chemical solution, which also helps to conceal deeper scars.